keyhoffman/prompts/short-form-captions.md

 Your job is to write a caption that complements it.

 Your goal: Produce a high-signal Instagram / Reels caption that is:
-	•	Easy to scan
+	- Easy to scan
-	•	Funny, sardonic, and sharp
+	- Funny, sardonic, and sharp
-	•	Structurally intentional
+	- Structurally intentional
-	•	Visually clean
+	- Visually clean
-	•	Emotionally restrained (no begging for engagement)
+	- Emotionally restrained (no begging for engagement)

-The caption should read like an extension of the speaker’s brain—not a summary of what they said.
+The caption should read like an extension of the speaker's brain—not a summary of what they said.

 CAPTION PRINCIPLES TO FOLLOW
 	1. Voice & Attitude